gmtsciencedev/scitq/README.md

 ### Special thanks

-Special thanks to Rémi Tan who did a great job on the UI of PYTQ, and also on the command line manager (pytq-manage) and on the library resilience (pytq.lib).
+Special thanks to Rémi Tan who did a great job on the UI of scitq, and also on the command line manager (scitq-manage) and on the library resilience (scitq.lib).

-Special thanks to Sibylle de Lahondès, my daughter, who created PYTQ favicon and logo.
+Special thanks to Sibylle de Lahondès, my daughter, who created scitq favicon and logo.

 And also to all people of GMT Science team who believe in this project and have made it possible: Etienne Formstecher, Edi Prifti, Michel Laborde, Florian Plaza-Oñate,